FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 These can all be found under the filter subgroup "Precision".
 It is tough to estimate these parameters' actual impact.
 Therefore, they are best left till the end of the full query.
-Then you can evaluate the cost-benefit of reducing the dataset you retrieve for homogeneity or precision.
+Then you can evaluate the cost-benefit of reducing the dataset size for higher homogeneity or precision.

 This feature is quite recent.
-For it to have any impact, the NOMAD database has to run over all of 13 million entries and reprocess them.
+For it to have a significant impact, the NOMAD database has to run over all of 13 million entries and reprocess them.
 In other words, new features will always lag behind in old data.
 Please bear this in mind.
 Since there are too few examples at the moment, we will skip this set of filters.
-If you are interested, though, feel free to check out the FAIRmat [Tutorial 10](https://www.fairmat-nfdi.eu/events/fairmat-tutorial-10/tutorial-10-home) for a full rundown.
+If you are interested, though, feel free to check out FAIRmat [Tutorial 10](https://www.fairmat-nfdi.eu/events/fairmat-tutorial-10/tutorial-10-home) for a full rundown.

 Lastly, we only want data that contains **the relevant observable**, the band gap.
 The search bar supports _presence queries_, but these are formatted as equality queries with special quantity names.
 Guessing that name becomes very hard, requiring intimate knowledge of the underlying data structure.
-Searching for the value is not always an option either here.
+Searching for the value is not always an option here either.
 It may help to realize that observables that come out of a calculation, workflow, etc. are called _"Properties"_.
 **Try out "propert"** in the search bar and **pick the category** that best fits band gap.
 Then fill in the value with **electronic.band_structure_electronic.band_gap**.